 Hierarchical clustering on variables

 Hierarchical clustering on the 30 non-motor symptoms and the four cardinal motor signs is depicted in Figure 3.
 Symptoms belonging to the same domain of the NMSS tended to cluster together, with some exceptions.
-Diplopia (domain 4) was grouped loosely with domain 8 (sexual) symptoms.
-RLS (domain 2) was grouped loosely with domain 9 (miscellaneous) symptoms.
-Similarly, drowsiness (domain 2) was grouped with domain 5 (attention/memory) symptoms.
+Diplopia (domain 4) was grouped closer to domain 8 (sexual) symptoms than to symptoms in its own domain.
+Similarly, RLS (domain 2) was closer to domain 9 (miscellaneous) symptoms, and drowsiness (domain 2) with domain 5 (attention/memory) symptoms.
 Notably, tremor was the most isolated symptom, occupying a single branch at the top of the tree.

 Correlation analysis